act-rules/act-rules.github.io/_rules/document-has-headings-for-main-section-of-content-047fe0.md

 ## Assumptions

-- This rule assumes that there is exactly one [main block of content][] inside each [HTML web page][].
 - This rule assumes that headings used to pass [Technique H69: Providing heading elements at the beginning of each section of content][tech h69] have to be [included in the accessibility tree][] in order to be beneficial to users of assistive technologies.
+- This rule assumes that the first non-repeated content is starting a new section of content.
+If this is not the case, it is possible to fail the rule while still passing [Technique H69: Providing heading elements at the beginning of each section of content][tech h69].

 ## Accessibility Support

-- Having a heading for the [main block of content][] is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241].
+- Having a heading for the non-repeated content is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241].
 However, if headings are used for that goal, they will only benefit users who can actually navigate from heading to heading (such a functionality can be provided by browsers, browsers plugins, screen readers or other assistive technologies).
-Users without any possibility for heading navigation will be left without way of bypassing blocks of repeated content and will still experience accessibility issues.
+Users without any possibility for headings navigation will be left without way of bypassing blocks of repeated content and will still experience accessibility issues.
 Therefore, it is recommended to provide other ways of bypassing blocks.
 - When headings are rendered without sufficient visual cues, they are not perceived as headings by sighted users.
 In this case, passing this rule might still fail [Technique H69: Providing heading elements at the beginning of each section of content][tech h69] and [Success Criterion 2.4.1: Bypass blocks][sc241].
 Additionally, this is likely a failure of [Success Criterion 1.3.1: Info and Relationships][sc131].

 ## Background